evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 **Now you can create a new contract instance.
 Reload your browser and try it.**

 ## 3.6 Developing
 For development purposes its very annoying to publish your sources to the ipfs and to create a new contract, any time you changed something.
-To handle this, the "RoutesBuilder.buildModuleRoutes" function will do some magic.
+To handle this, the "buildModuleRoutes" function will do some magic.
 Using the evan.network frame multiple Angular application within antoher Angular application.
 So its important to build dynamic routes corresponding to the specific parent Angular application.
 As a side effect, your defined Routes are nested in any case within it self.
 A routing tree like is following is build:

 ```json